-We compared $R^2$ , bias, RMSE, RPD and RPIQ as indicators of overall model performance depending on the number of local HAFL samples in each calibration scheme for all three modelling approaches: 1) local, 2) SSL spiking and 3) RS-LOCAL subsets (Figures 7 & 8). $R^2$ was a poor indicator of model performance and did not show substantial differences between

-- 280 modelling approaches and calibration schemes (Figure 7).
-Local models showed the lowest bias, regardless of the number of samples used during calibration (Figure 7).
+We compared R^2 , bias, RMSE, RPD and RPIQ as indicators of overall model performance depending on the number of local HAFL samples in each calibration scheme for all three modeling approaches, i.e., (1) local, (2) SSL spiking and (3) RS-LOCAL subsets (Figs. 7 and 8).
+R^2 was a poor indicator of model performance and did not show substantial differences between modeling approaches and calibration schemes (Fig. 7).
+Local models showed the lowest bias, regardless of the number of samples used during calibration (Fig. 7).
 The bias of validations of spiked SSL models only lowered slightly as the number of local samples was increased and remained large overall (> 3).
-Bias was reduced significantly in validated models of RS-LOCAL subsets when at least 5 local samples were included and continued to decrease slightly with increasing number of local samples.
-Models with 5 and 10 samples stand out with very little bias. - Model accuracy (RMSE) varied considerably between calibrations and validations when SSL samples were used during calibration (Figure 7).
-There was less of a difference between calibration and validation in local models, where the RMSE decreased with increasing number of local samples in model calibration.
-As with model bias, the RS-LOCAL subsets again showed a threshold or minimum of 5 samples in order for the RMSE of model validations to lower significantly.
+Bias was reduced significantly in validated models of RS-LOCAL subsets when at least five local samples were included and continued to decrease slightly with the increasing number of local samples.
+Models with five and 10 samples stand out with very little bias.

+Model accuracy (RMSE) varied considerably between calibrations and validations when SSL samples were used during calibration (Fig. 7).
+There was less of a difference between calibration and validation in local models, where the RMSE decreased with the increasing number of local samples in model calibration.
+As with model bias, the RS-LOCAL subsets again showed a threshold or minimum of five samples in order for the RMSE of model validations to lower significantly.
 Model validations of local and RS-LOCAL subsets showed very similar accuracy overall (RMSE $\approx 3\%$ total carbon).
-However, only 5 or 10 local samples were required to achieve an accuracy of RMSE = 3.16 or 2.71\% SC, respectively (Figure 7 & Appendix F). - In contrast, local modelling approaches required 50 local samples to achieve a RMSE of < 3% SC.
+However, only five or 10 local samples were required to achieve an accuracy of RMSE = 3.16% or 2.71\% SC, respectively (Fig. 7 and Ap-